Free shipping on orders $50+

 Stay Protected with COOLA

-Now that you’re equipped with everything you need to know about the potential effects of not wearing organic sunscreen, you can confidently protect your skin from sun exposure and harmful rays.
+Now that you’re equipped with everything you need to know about the potential effects of not wearing sunscreen, you can confidently protect your skin from sun exposure and harmful rays.
 Sunburn, premature aging, and the risk of skin cancer are all risks you can fight daily by applying sunscreen.
 Take care of your skin, and it will take care of you, helping you stay healthy for years to come.

 Sources: